December 20 2020 – Mike Yarbrough

 Start early.
 The generally-accepted rule of thumb is that you should start planning your honeymoon six to eight months before the travel dates.
-That's the minimum.
+While that may seem like a lot of time now, that should be the minimum.
 If you're going to a faraway destination, planning up to a year in advance would be better.

 Plan together.
 This should be a trip that both of you look back on fondly for the rest of your lives.
 Plan it together so it's the honeymoon you both want (and fits both of your schedules and budgets).

 - Set a budget.
-Your budget is up to you, but you'll be less stressed out if you know exactly how much you've spent, and how much you can afford to spend.
-It's also best to assume you're going to go over-budget.
-Set aside 25% of your budget for extras or "hidden" costs.
+Your budget is up to you but you'll be less stressed out if you know exactly how much you've spent and how much you can afford to spend.
+It's best to assume you'll go over your budget.
+Set aside 25% of your budget for "extras" and "hidden" costs.

 Honeymooning in the Age of COVID

-2020 has been a year of staying close to home, and even as we look forward to a return to normalcy in the new year, travel restrictions won't disappear overnight.
+2020 was a year of staying close to home.
+Even as we look forward to a return to normalcy in 2021 and beyond, travel restrictions won't disappear overnight.
 Keep these things in mind to prevent COVID from messing with your honeymoon:

-Avoid OTAs.
-Online travel agencies, or OTAs, are sometimes convenient, but they can also make it unnecessarily difficult to talk to an actual person, which can greatly complicate the process of getting a refund or changing your date.
-During pandemic life, it's best to book your plane tickets directly with the airline, and your hotel room directly with the hotel.
+Avoid travel agents.
+Online travel agencies are sometimes convenient but they can also make it unnecessarily difficult to talk to an actual person, which can greatly complicate the process of getting a refund or changing the date of a flight or hotel booking.
+During pandemic life, it's best to book your plane tickets directly with the airline and your hotel room directly with the hotel.

 Plan on being outside.
 The safest place to be right now is the great outdoors.
 Luckily, that leaves plenty of great honeymoon destination options, from ski trips and wilderness getaways to beach vacations and glamping retreats.